 "We're grateful that the circuit attorney's office has decided to hold at least one police officer accountable for the unconstitutional and unlawful acts of the St. Louis police after the Stockley verdict,” Javad Khazaeli, one of the protesters' lawyers, told the Post-Dispatch.

-DeMian is also part of an ongoing 2018 federal civil lawsuit against Olsteen, current Police Chief John Hayden and the city of St. Louis.
+DeMian is also part of an ongoing 2018 federal civil lawsuit against Olsten, current Police Chief John Hayden and the city of St. Louis.